 On September 11, 2001, thousands of ordinary citizens became heroes in the wake of the terrible terrorist attacks that occurred at the World Trade Center in New York City, at the Pentagon in Washington, D.C. and outside Shanksville in rural Pennsylvania.

 These terrible suicide attacks caused unspeakable damage, as well as thousands of deaths.
 Nearly 3,000 people died in the attacks, including 2,753 victims at the World Trade Center attacks in New York City.

 The workers were also aided by the largest deployment of working dogs in U.S. history.
-More than 400 search and rescue dogs helped to search for survivors, as well as identify those who didn’t survive the terrorist attacks.
+Over 400 search and rescue dogs helped to search for survivors, as well as identify those who didn’t survive the terrorist attacks.

-Although the 9/11 attacks represent one of the darkest days in U.S. history, the heroic response from so many regular citizens was remarkable.
+Although the 9/11 attacks represent one of the darkest days in U.S. history, the heroic responses of so many regular citizens were remarkable.
 In a time of great fear and sorrow, thousands and thousands of people set aside their own wants and desires to volunteer their time and skills to help others.

 Even though superpowers might make being a hero easier, every day there are people who selflessly volunteer their time and skills — and sometimes even put themselves in harm’s way — to protect and defend others.
 These everyday heroes might not have superpowers, but they’re still superheroes to those they help.